To find out the step-by-step procedure involved in the PRK surgery and a comparison between PRK and Lasik surgery, Read More.

 A 'bandage' contact lens is placed onto the eye to promote comfort and healing.
 This lens remains on the eye for 3 days, until removed by the optometrist.

-Generally, vision will be good enough to drive within 4-5 days following your Advanced PRK laser eye surgery, and you may return to work within a week.
-However, you may not achieve your best vision until four weeks after laser eye surgery as the epithelium smoothes.
+Generally, vision will be good enough to drive within 4-5 days following your Advanced PRK surgery, and you may return to work within a week.
+However, you may not achieve your best vision until four weeks after PRK surgery as the epithelium smoothes.

-What’s the difference between Advanced PRK and LASIK?
+What’s the difference between Advanced LASIK and PRK surgery?

-In Advanced PRK, the surgeon carefully brushes away the cornea’s outer skin (epithelium), before using the excimer laser to sculpt the cornea to the required shape.
+In Advanced PRK surgery, the surgeon carefully brushes away the cornea’s outer skin (epithelium), before using the excimer laser to sculpt the cornea to the required shape.

-After Advanced PRK, a ‘bandage’ contact lens is placed on the eye to promote comfort and healing while the epithelium regenerates naturally over the next few days.
+After Advanced PRK surgery, a 'bandage' contact lens is placed on the eye to promote comfort and healing while the epithelium regenerates naturally over the next few days.

 This process differs from LASIK in its preparation of the cornea, since in LASIK the surgeon cuts a micro thin flap in the cornea, gently pulls it back, and then replaces the flap to its normal position after corneal reshaping with the laser.